 He goes on to explain that a change in skin color, which is caused by melanin production, can provide up to “an SPF of 4,” although he classifies this as “essentially nothing useful” and emphasizes that it “won’t shield you from the sun’s carcinogenic effects or premature aging.”

 In addition, it’s easy to think that a darker base will allow you to safely spend additional time in the sun, potentially causing unwanted burning and subsequent skin damage.

 The Bottom line: Depending on your point of view, a ‘base tan’ might look more attractive, and we’ve seen that one can slightly slow down the rate at which skin burns.
 However, it is a sign that you’ve already damaged your DNA, and it’s not considered adequate protection against future burning.

 Additional Tips on Avoiding Sunburn During Summer Vacation

-Wear sunglasses and a hat: Not just fashion accessories, sunglasses shade your eyes from UV radiation while a hat can protect your scalp and face.
+Wear sunglasses and a hat: Not just fashion accessories, sunglasses shade your eyes from UV rays while a hat can protect your scalp and face.

 Ask Yourself These Questions Before Heading Out in the Sun

 Even just one sunburn a year is enough to cause premature signs of aging to appear, as well as cause DNA damage that triggers skin cell mutations.
 And when repeated over time, this can lead to skin cancer.